 Zooplankton were collected in spring and late summer/fall at four stations representing the salinity gradient in the Parker River-Plum Island Sound estuary.
-Two size classes, >335 micron and >150 micron, were collected by net tows.
+Two size classes, greater than 335 micron and greater than 150 micron, were collected by net tows.
 Conductivity or salinty and temperature were recorded for each sample.
-Samples were concentrated to less than 250 mls and preserved in70% EtOH.
+Samples were concentrated to less than 250 mls and preserved in 70 percent EtOH.
 For taxonomy, sample splits were taken such that a minimum of 250 individuals were present, and counted under a dissecting microscope.
 Individuals were identified to the lowest taxonomic level possible, generally to species.
 Adult copepods were additionally characterized by sex.

 EXPERIMENTAL DESIGN AND METHODS:

 Zooplankton samples are collected and processed by PIE researchers according to the following:

 NOTE: Only data from the greater than 335 micron and greater than 150 micron sample fractions are contained in this dataset.

 Collections for plankton monitoring are done annually in the early Spring and late Summer, seasons of high and low discharge respectively.
 Collections are typically synchronized to occur during the same weeks as dawn/dusk whole system metabolism studies, sediment benthic flux studies and whole estuary nutrient transect water collections.
 Planktonic collections generally occurr during mid-low ebb tides.